Steve-Tech/Blog/_posts/2023-11-05-force-enable-vrr-edid.md

 ##### Multiple EDIDs

-You can specify multiple EDIDs in the kernel command line using a comma, eg. `drm.edid_firmware=DP-1:edid/monitor1.bin,DP-2:edid/monitor2.bin`
+You can specify multiple EDIDs in the kernel command line using a comma, e.g. `drm.edid_firmware=DP-1:edid/monitor1.bin,DP-2:edid/monitor2.bin`